-Parking Management District (PMD) provide comprehensive facilities for including all modes pedestrians, NMT, cycle tracks, NMT and IPT parking, vending zones, bus stops, public amenities, etc. in addition to on-street and/or off-street parking for private vehicles.
+(PMD) provide Parking Management District comprehensive for modes including facilities all pedestrians, NMT, cycle tracks, NMT and IPT parking, vending zones, bus stops, public amenities, etc. in addition to on-street and/or off-street parking for private vehicles.
 PMDs are to be planned to improve availability of on-street and off-street parking and promote greater walking, cycling and public transport use.
 A PMD provides more net available parking space in an area by increasing parking turnover through good design, management and pricing strategies.
 A portion of the revenue generated could be used for local improvement of footpaths, cycle-tracks, and maintenance of facilities with involvement of the local communities.

 Parking facilities to be provided as part of the overall PMD plan incorporating all modes, with a clear cut community benefit strategy.
 Any development of multilevel parking facilities shall be strictly as per PMD plan.

 Municipalities and/or planning bodies should develop detailed parking management plans for such districts, with physical design and demarcation of spaces on ground and strict enforcement.
 The following strategy should be applied: